CodeURJC-DAW-2024-25/webapp14/README.md

 ### 📊 Graphics
 - The administrator will be able to view a bar graph with the most purchased products
 - The administrator will be able to view a line graph that displays the sales of the last month
+- The administrator will be able to ban users

 ### 💻 Complementary Technology
 An email will be sent when a purchase is made